RodionGromo/PhoneAsGraphicsTablet/README.md

 # PhoneAsGraphicsTablet
-I was wandering if I could do this, so I did!
+I was wondering if I could do this, so I did!<br>
+Now with UDP sockets!